Artifactory Oracle Database Configuration

 -

-Set the LD_LIBRARY_PATH variable in the Artifactory System YAML to point to the extracted Oracle Instant Client directory.
+Set the LD_LIBRARY_PATH variable in the system.yaml configuration file to point to the extracted Oracle Instant Client directory.

 shared: env: LD_LIBRARY_PATH: <Path to Artifactory Tomcat lib directory>:<Oracle Instant Client directory path>For example: